12 – 14 inches

 Male vs Female

-Male and female cocker jack differ slightly in appearance but are extremely similar otherwise.
-The female is generally up to ten pounds lighter.
-Females also stand about an inch shorter, and the males can be several inches long from front to back.
+Male and female Cocker Jack differ slightly in appearance but are extremely similar otherwise.
+The female Cocker Jack is generally up to ten pounds lighter.
+Female Cocker Jacks also stand about an inch shorter, while male Cocker Jacks can be several inches longer from front to back.

 The Cocker Jack breed is a fantastic pet to have if you live alone or have a family with grown children.
 These dogs have a personality that can be well developed, and they can stubbornly demand to get their way.
 They are not very easy to train, but they are very intelligent and make a great companion.